leandrosardi/mysaas/README.md

 **free-memembership-sites** has been tested with Ubuntu 20.04 and Ruby 3.1.2.
 Other configurations may not be stable.

-If you are trying to install **free-membership-sites** on other configuration, and our automation scripts are not working; please refer to this [tutorial for manual installation](https://github.com/leandrosardi/free-membership-sites/issues/16#issuecomment-1137154114).
+If you are trying to install **My SaaS** on other configuration, and our automation scripts are not working; please refer to this [tutorial for manual installation](https://github.com/leandrosardi/My SaaS/issues/16#issuecomment-1137154114).

 **Step 1:** Clone the project.